libresilicon/QtProcessPlanner/README.md

 1. Clone this project
 2. Cross compile Qt 5.12 or higher for Android
+3. Create a stand alone Android NDK in the Qt5 install dir: sudo /opt/Android/ndk-bundle/build/tools/make_standalone_toolchain.py --arch arm64  --api 24 --install-dir /opt/android-24-qt5/ --force
-3. Fix the paths in the build script accordingly to your individual setup
+4. Fix the paths in the build script accordingly to your individual setup
-4. Of course always read a script before executing it, but then you can execute it.
+5. Of course always read a script before executing it, but then you can execute it :-)

 ## DISCLAIMER: